🌙

 Process over tools.

 Tools change every six months.
 Principles last decades.
-Understand why something works before obsessing over which app to use.
-The best tool is the one that disappears into the workflow.
+Understand why before choosing which.

 On Work